Burren Way & Western Way – 9 Days

 |Tour Grade||Easy to Moderate|

 |BOOKING||BOOK THIS TOUR|

 - Day 1 / Arrive Liscannor, County Clare

-- You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Liscannor, to begin your journey along the Burren Way.
+You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Liscannor to begin your walking vacation along the Burren Way.
 We will supply you with the necessary timetables and information to get you safely to your first accommodation.

 - Day 2 / Liscannor to Doolin via the Cliffs of Moher

 Liscannor is a popular angling and tourist village situated on the west coast of County Clare and your starting point for your self guided walk along the Burren Way.
 The area around Liscannor belonged in former times to the Chieftains of Corcomroe, the O’Connor’s.